 A defined benefit plan is a post-employment benefit plan that requires entities to record their net obligation in respect of the plan and is not a defined contribution plan.
-The Corporation provides defined benefit pension plans through the Public Service Pension Fund (PSPF) and the Ontario Public Service Employees Union Pension Fund ("OPSEU Pension Fund").
+The Corporation provides defined benefit pension plans through the Public Service Pension Fund (PSPF) and the Ontario Public Service Employees Union Pension Fund (OPSEU Pension Fund).
 The Corporation does not have a net obligation in respect of defined benefit pension plans as the plans are sole-sponsored defined benefit plans established by the Province of Ontario.
 The Province of Ontario controls all entities included in the pension plans.
 The Corporation has classified these plans as state plans whereby there is no contractual agreement or stated policy for charging the net defined benefit cost of the plans to the Corporation.
-As such, the Corporation records these post-employment benefits as defined contribution plans and has recorded no additional liability for the plan deficit.
+As such, the Corporation records these post-employment benefits as defined contribution plan.